Theory: The Sorcerer of Les Trois Freres Cave and the Galactic Center of the Milky Way

 The views expressed on any linked third party websites may not be my views.

 *[Getty Images Embed photos are the property of their respective owners.
 This Blog is not associated with (including but not limited to) any Getty Images Embed photos, links, or third party websites.
-The above photos are not the Trois Freres cave]
+The above photo is not the Trois Freres cave]

 **ESO photos are the property of their respective owners.
 This Blog is not associated with (including but not limited to) any ESO photos, links, or third party websites.